Transcript #398: Open source makes you rich? (and other myths)

 05:19 Okay.

-05:19 On to my first item.
+05:20 On to my first item.

-05:21 Got a bunch of things that I'm going to cover and I know you do as well, Brian, this week.
+05:21 Got a bunch of things that I'm going to cover, and I know you do as well, Brian, this week.

-05:26 So some of them will go fast.
+05:26 So some of them will go fast, some we'll dive into.

 05:29 Mostly we'll go fast through them.

-05:40 I am, I'll go on the record and say I am somewhat skeptical about the usefulness of serverless,
+05:41 I am, I'll go on the record and say I am somewhat skeptical about the usefulness of serverless, but I know for some people, for some of their setups, they absolutely love it.

 05:51 And certainly for you, there are tons of interesting use cases around serverless.